 ETH-GPI Link w.
 GPI Option Features

-When you select an ATEM parameter to control, a number of options will appear such as selecting 1ME or 2ME, particular sources and default, Hold Down, Toggle or Cycle behaviour.
+By selecting a action, for instance a ATEM parameter to control, a number of options will appear such as selecting 1ME or 2ME, particular sources and default, Hold Down, Toggle or Cycle behaviour.

 This is a short demo of the UniSketch V2.0 web interface running on a ETH-GPI Link.
 The purpose of this demo is just to provide examples on how you configure devices in the UniSketch menu.